EricZeyu/Hachiko/README.md

-THis is testing for Hachiko repo.
+#This repo is commemorated for Hachiko.

+###Of course, there are something notes for learning Git.